CAFTA Explained, With Its Pros and Cons

 Nicaragua, one of the poorest countries, boosted exports of textiles and agriculture so that the two are now 50 percent of total exports.
 The economy has grown by leaps and bounds: 4.7 percent in 2014, 4.6 percent in 2013, and 5 percent in 2012.

 Costa Rica benefited from increased foreign direct investment in the insurance and telecommunications sectors, which the government recently opened to private investors.
 The United States is its largest trading partner, receiving 32 percent of Costa Rica's exports.
 These include fruit, coffee, and other food, as well as electronic components and medical equipment.
 GDP increased 3.6 percent in 2014, 3.5 percent in 2013, and 5.1 percent in 2012.

-The Dominican Republic exports half its goods to the United States, primarily sugar, coffee, and tobacco.
+The Dominican Republic exports half its goods to the United States.
+Its exports are primarily sugar, coffee, and tobacco.
 Since 2012, gold, silver, and tourism have grown as exports.
 Remittances from Dominican Republic expats working in the United States equals 7 percent of GDP.
 The economy grew 7.3 percent in 2014, 4.8 percent in 2013, and 2.6 percent in 2012.

-Economic growth in El Salvador, Honduras and Guatemala is lower than in the rest of Latin America.
-This economic instability helps boost the drug trade, and prompts many locals, including children, to emigrate to the United States.
-(Source: "CAFTA and the Forced Migration Crisis," Eyes on Trade, September 26, 2014.)
+Economic growth in El Salvador, Honduras, and Guatemala is lower than in the rest of Latin America.
+This economic instability helps boost the drug trade.
+It prompts many locals, including children, to emigrate to the United States.

 CAFTA Compared to Other Trade Agreements